noise23/reddsight/README.md

 # *reddsight*

-*Reddsight* is an open-source Reddcoin blockchain explorer with complete REST and websocket APIs.
+*Reddsight* is an open-source ClickCoin blockchain explorer with complete REST and websocket APIs.
 Reddsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [reddsight's project homepage](https://github.com/reddcoin-project/reddsight).